 In the summer, each incoming student receives the Academic Planning Guide for New Students, which is designed to assist incoming students in planning and creating their academic programs.
 Incoming students should read the Academic Planning Guide for New Students prior to their first advising appointment.
 Students will receive information by email about opportunities to connect with their advising deans in the summer.

 Each first-year student is preregistered for Literature Humanities as well as for Frontiers of Science or University Writing.
 (First-year students are pre-registered for either Frontiers of Science or University Writing in the fall term and take the other course in the spring term.)

-Students should continue to meet with their advising deans as they finalize their program in the first two weeks of the term.
 Students are expected to stay in touch regularly with their advising deans in the Berick Center for Student Advising throughout their time at Columbia.

 Supervised Independent Study